 Two films in which Bellucci have played roles have created great controversy - The Passion of the Christ and Irreversible (2004) In The Passion of the Christ, she played Mary Magdalene and spoke Aramaic.
 Mel Gibson's film was heavily criticized because of its extremely violent portrayal of Christ's life, but the actress defended it, arguing that Jesus's life was violent.

 She found acting the part took her on a spiritual journey, although she isn't a Christian herself.
 She said that: "If there's something I believe in, it's a mysterious energy, the one that fits the oceans during tides, the one that unites nature and beings."
 (Monica-bellucci.net)

-Bellucci's last two roles have also been interesting ones.
-She played the Mirror Queen in The Brothers Grimm (2005) and a prostitute in Combien tu m'aimes?
-(2006).
+In 2005 she played the Mirror Queen in The Brothers Grimm and in 2006, she was a prostitute in Combien tu m'aimes?
 Acting the Mirror Queen - a 500 year old, wrinkled woman obsessed with regaining her youth and beauty - made the actress think about growing old. "...We are all victims of vanity in a way, and that's why I think the film is much more than just a special effects film," she told Martyn Palmer of The Times.
 But she also said that: "I think to be obsessed with youth and beauty is an American problem."

 By Lisa-Anne Sanderson